Catholic parish remembers murdered girl in England, as violent protests continue

 Immigrants in the country have been terrified by the violence, including much of the country’s medical staff, who often come from other countries.

-London Mayor Sadiq Khan has warned ar-right groups planning London protests if thy break the law, action will be taken against them, noting Muslim and minority ethnic communities feel “scared and fearful.”
+London Mayor Sadiq Khan has warned alt-right groups planning London protests if they break the law, action will be taken against them, noting Muslim and minority ethnic communities feel “scared and fearful.”

 “Acts of violence and disorder on the streets of London will not be tolerated and, if you commit a crime, you will be arrested and face the full force of the law”, he said on X, formerly known as Twitter.